HIV and the South

 Black women accounted for nearly two-thirds (64%) of new HIV infections among women.

-In 2013, over one-third (37%) of Hispanic/Latinos diagnosed with HIV in the US lived in the Deep South.
+In 2018, there were many new cases (27%) of Hispanic/Latinos diagnosed with HIV in the US, and many lived in the Deep South.

 Reasons for Disparities in the South vs. Urban Areas: